operator-framework/java-operator-sdk/docs/documentation/features.md

 the finalizer will be present.
 The subsequent event will be received, which will trigger the first reconciliation.

 The finalizer that is automatically added will be also removed after the `cleanup` is executed on the reconciler.
-However, the removal behavior can be further customized, and can be instructed to "not remove yet" - this is useful just in some specific corner cases, when there would be a long waiting period for some dependent resource cleanup.
+However, the removal behaviour can be further customized, and can be instructed to "not remove yet" - this is useful just in some specific corner cases, when there would be a long waiting period for some dependent resource cleanup.

 The name of the finalizers can be specified, in case it is not, a name will be generated.